interledger/interledger-rs/examples/eth-xrp-three-nodes/README.md

 By default, the XRP settlement engine generates new testnet XRPL accounts prefunded with 1,000 testnet XRP (a new account is generated each run).
 Alternatively, you may supply an `XRP_SECRET` environment variable by generating your own testnet credentials from the [official faucet](https://xrpl.org/xrp-test-net-faucet.html).

-Note: The rust engines are part of a [separate repository](https://github.com/interledger-rs/settlement-engines) so you have to clone and install them according to [the instructions](https://github.com/interledger-rs/settlement-engines/blob/master/README.md)
+The engines are part of a [separate repository](https://github.com/interledger-rs/settlement-engines) so you have to clone and install them according to [the instructions](https://github.com/interledger-rs/settlement-engines/blob/master/README.md).
+In case you've never cloned `settlement-engine`, clone it first.

 <!--!
 printf "\nStarting settlement engines...\n"